(865) 999-5988 Text Us Request a Call or Text

 HomeWhat We Treat › Plantar Fasciitis

 Plantar Fasciitis That Won't Heal?
-There's another option.
+There's another option in Knoxville, TN.

-✓ Non-Surgical ✓ Medicare Covered ✓ 70–80% Response Rate in Published Studies
+✓ Non-Surgical ✓ Medicare & major plans accepted ✓ 70–80% Response Rate in Published Studies

 A bare foot at rest in soft morning light.